-• Methods and Diversity: For each individual Methods and Diversity course, a student must receive a 2.0 or greater.
-A cumulative GPA of 2.5 is required for these 30 credits.
-If a student receives less than a 2.0 in a proposed course, it will not count towards graduation requirements.
-If a student receives less than a cumulative 2.5 in all of their proposed Methods/Diversity Courses, they must select different courses from their transcript (as approved by CEP's adviser) or take
+Methods, Diversity & DSP: For each individual Methods, Diversity, and DSP course, a student must receive a 2.0 GPA or greater.
+A cumulative 2.5 GPA is required for these 33 credits.
+If a student receives less than a 2.0 GPA is a proposed course, it will not count towards their graduation requirements.
+If a student receives less than a cumulative 2.5 GPA in all of their proposed Methods, Diversity, and DSP courses, they must select different courses from their transcript (as approved by CEP staff) or take alternative courses.

-• The CEP Core: A student must receive a 2.5 minimum GPA in order to pass a CEP course.
-If a student has chosen the Credit/No Credit grading option for the course, the Credit "threshold" will be set at a 2.5.
-If a student receives less than a 2.5 in the graded core course, it will not count towards graduation requirements.
-In the event of such an occurrence, CEP staff and the student will meet to create an Individual Learning Contract that identifies how a student can complete the
+The CEP Core: A student must receive a minimum 2.5 GPA in order to pass a CEP course.
+If a student has chosen the Credit/No Credit grading option for the course, the Credit "threshold" will be set at a 2.5 GPA.
+If a student receives less than a 2.5 GPA in the graded core course, it will not count towards their graduation requirements.
+In the event of such an occurrence, CEP staff and the student will meet to create an Individualized Learning Contract that identifies how the student can complete the requirement.